notweerdmonk/avr-software-uart/README.md

 #define c_UART_BUF_SIZE     16
 ```

 The file `port/port.h` contains portable macros for selecting timers and IO pins.
 Modify this file according to your application's design.
-The project supports only ATmega328p currently and more devices will be added.

 Running make inside the top directory will produce a library archive inside the `src` directory, a hex file with test code from `main.c` and also build the test program.